A bridge between design & management

 As a junior architect working on the construction of Hamad International Airport, Doha, Jessica Sundeep developed a deep appreciation of project management: how issues can come to light, and how remarkable it is when teams can achieve their shared goals.
-With life and work experience in India and Australia, in 2020 Jessica took the next step towards a career in project management, enrolling in a at Victoria University.
+With life and work experience in India and Australia, in 2020 Jessica took the next step towards a career in project management, enrolling in a Master of Project Management at Victoria University.

 "I've been interested in architecture since childhood.
 After completing my degree in architecture, I moved to the Middle East to work as a junior architect during the construction of the Hamad international Airport in Doha, Qatar.